find your perfect postgrad program

 What about the repayments?

-The repayments for postgraduate law loans in Wales are just the same as in England and are made through the tax system.
-Cancellations to debt are only in the cases of illness or disability or once 30 years have passed.
+Postgraduate loan repayments in Wales are currently charged at 6% of income over £21,000 per year, with repayments collected via the UK tax system.
+Cancellations to debt are only in the cases of illness or disability, or once 30 years have passed.

 What law students are eligible?